 Day One of this ‘2 days in Vienna’ itinerary will mostly focus on the must-see sights in central Vienna and the inner city.
 It involves two of Vienna’s most famous palaces, the Hofburg and the Belvedere.

 Even today, there is still something unique about Viennese coffeehouses that makes them worth visiting.
-The high ceilings, marble table-tops, velvety upholstery, the bentwood coat stands, and the notoriously brusque waiters all add to the charm.
-Having grown up in a culture where fast food is the norm, it took me a few visits to get used to the slow service.
-They’ve now grown on me and I love hanging out at these establishments.
+The high ceilings, marble table tops, velvety upholstery, the bentwood coat stands, and the notoriously brusque waiters all add to the charm.
+Call me the stereotypical Austrian but I absolutely LOVE Viennese coffeehouses!